Research/Writings

 Abstract

 Let $\text{kq}$ denote the very effective cover of the motivic Hermitian K-theory spectrum.
 We analyze the ring of cooperations $\pi_{**}(\text{kq} \otimes \text{kq})$ in the stable motivic homotopy category $\text{SH}(\mathbb{R})$, giving a full description in terms of Brown-Gitler comodules.
 To do this, we decompose the $E_2$-page of the motivic Adams spectral sequence and show that it must collapse.
 The description of the $E_2$-page is accomplished by a series of algebraic Atiyah-Hirzebruch spectral sequences which converge to the summands of the $E_2$-page.
-Along the way, we prove a splitting result for the very effective symplectic K-theory $\text{ksp}$ over any base field of characteristic not two. - Toric double determinantal varieties, Alexander Blose, Patricia Klein, Owen McGrath, M. Published in Communications in Algebra 49 (2021), 7, 3085-3093. arxiv:2006.04191
+Along the way, we prove a splitting result for the very effective symplectic K-theory $\text{ksp}$ over any base field of characteristic not two. - Toric double determinantal varieties, joint with Alexander Blose, Patricia Klein, and Owen McGrath.
+Published in Communications in Algebra 49 (2021), 7, 3085-3093. arxiv:2006.04191

 Abstract